“Samsara is exactly what we were looking for - one platform to track temperature, humidity, and our distribution operations.”

 With their devoted following, Cowgirl Creamery has an ever-expanding production operation plus a fleet of vehicles delivering cheese throughout the San Francisco Bay Area.
 The creamery’s distribution network runs daily deliveries to four Cowgirl-owned destinations, plus over three hundred customer sites.

 Cheese is a comparatively difficult product to produce, store, and ship.
 Each variety requires different aging times, temperature, and humidity.
-The same goes for shipping, and it is imperative that cheese is protected from high temperatures and humidity due the effect on delicate flavors and the potential for bacterial growth.
+The same goes for shipping, and it is imperative that cheese is protected from high temperatures and humidity due to the effect on delicate flavors and the potential for bacterial growth.

 The Cowgirl Creamery team was using analog temperature and manually recording temperatures on clipboards three times a day in their delivery trucks and twice daily in their aging rooms, cold storage rooms, and milk tanks.
 Cunnie knew there had to be a better way to record all this data, and she began looking at chart recorders to record temperature and alert the team when temps fell out of spec.